 The US requires all US citizens, regardless of where they live to disclose their worldwide income to the IRS.
 However, we suggest you research the Foreign Earned Income Exclusion; you may qualify for an exclusion that saves you a hefty amount.

-It is also worth discovering the Non-Habitual Resident (NHR) program in Portugal.
-If you sign up for the NHR program, you will be exempt from certain taxes and will only pay a flat rate of 20% on some other taxes, for a duration of ten years.
+It’s also worth discovering the Non-Habitual Resident (NHR) program in Portugal.
+If you sign up for the NHR program, you’ll be exempt from certain taxes and will only pay a flat rate of 20 percent on some other taxes, for a duration of ten years.
 You can read more about it in our article on the NHR Program.

 Blue Skies And Warm Smiles

 The Portuguese are world-renowned for their hospitable attitude towards foreigners.
-According to Expat-Insider, 83% of expats find moving to Portugal and settling there to be very easy and straightforward, where the worldwide average is 59%.
-Besides, the Portuguese culture is so welcoming that 82% of expats living in Portugal say that they feel largely at home.
+According to Expat-Insider, 83 percent of expats find moving to Portugal and settling there to be very easy and straightforward, where the worldwide average is 59 percent.
+Besides, the Portuguese culture is so welcoming that 82 percent of expats living in Portugal say that they feel largely at home.

-If you are an American thinking about moving to Portugal with your family, you’re making the right choice.
-Portugal ranks 9th out of 50 destinations according to the family life index.
+If you’re a US citizen thinking about moving to Portugal with your family, you’re making the right choice.
+Portugal ranks ninth out of 50 destinations according to the family life index.
 The index takes into account the availability of child care and the level of education in the country.